Corporate Governance Structure

 • Candidates for directors (Proposal)

-• Amount of remuneration for individual officers
+• Matters concerning evaluation and amount of remuneration for individual officers

 • Allotment of restricted stocks